aws/neptune-gremlin-client/README.md

 #### Suspending endpoints using the AWS Lambda proxy

 The Lambda proxy has a `suspended` environment variable that accepts the following values: `none`, `all`, `writer`, `reader`.
 You can use this environment variable to _suspend_ specific types of endpoint.
-Suspended endpoinst will not be chosen by the client when it applies a selector to the cluster topology.
+Suspended endpoints will not be chosen by the client when it applies a selector to the cluster topology.

 To suspend a particular endpoint type, change the variable value, save the change, and once it has propagated (this may take up to a minute), all clients that use the Lambda proxy will see the specified endpoints as being suspended.
 Setting the value to `reader`, for example, will ensure that all instances currently in a reader role will be seen as suspended.